Teen Resume Examples, Template & Writing Guide

 Additional Activities

 Expert Hint: Should you learn how to write a cover letter for teenage resumes?
-If you want to double your chance of getting hired, say yes.
-Talk up your best accomplishments that fit the job.
+If you want to double your chance of getting hired, then yes!
+In it, talk up your best accomplishments that fit the job.

 Double your impact with a matching resume and cover letter combo.
 Use our cover letter generator and make your application documents pop out.